On the go? Listen to our blog instead of reading it.

 Help is available.

 Recovering from trauma can be scary and lonely.
 The mind has a difficult time regulating itself after experiencing events that cause a rush of adrenaline and fight or flight responses.
 If you or someone you love is experiencing any of these symptoms, they are very real.
 None of these experiences mean there is something fundamentally wrong with you or your loved one.
 They are natural responses as the brain begins readjusting hormone levels.
 Seeking professional assistance is an important part of the process to ensure things stabilize.
 Start by talking to a doctor or a counselor.
-Both can direct you to different treatments that have proven effective, including Eye Movement Desensitizing and Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT), Exposure Therapy, and Somatic Experiencing.
+Both can direct you to different treatments that have proven effective, including Eye Movement Desensitizing and Reprocessing (EMDR therapy), Cognitive Behavioral Therapy (CBT), Exposure Therapy, and Somatic Experiencing.
 While the Hunger Games is a severe experience, it’s important to remember that many events, both large and small, can create trauma for an individual.
 It can be something unexpected or something that occurred over a long period of time, something you felt unprepared for or powerless to control.
 Either way, help is available.
 Don’t hesitate to seek it out.
+You can contact us to make a counseling appointment at any time.